ietzel/Gestalt-Hivemind/README.md

-# Including, though not limited to, Python, SQL, HTML/CSS/JS/PHP, Rust, Java, & C/C++.
+# May include, though is not limited to, Python, SQL, HTML/CSS/JS/PHP, Rust, Java, & C/C++.